andrewblais/OpenAndAlign/README.md

 - Provide functionality to utilize across Linux and Mac as well.

 - Clarify and improve math and algorithms involved in determining different and best screen coordinates for app windows.

+- Create an executable .exe to run this without opening an IDE.

 - more...